 Veterans Educational Services:

-Each campus Military Services Center has a Veterans Affairs (V.A.) school certifying official (SCO) who assists former service personnel and dependents eligible for V.A. education benefits.
-All students receiving V.A. education benefits are required to report changes in course load, absences, interruption in attendance or withdrawls to the Military Services Office to minimize personal liability resulting from over payments of V.A. benefits.
+Each campus Military Services Center has a Veterans Affairs (V.A.) school certifying official (SCO) who assists former and current service personnel and dependents eligible for V.A. education benefits.
+All students receiving V.A. education benefits are required to report changes in course load, absences, interruption in attendance or withdrawals to the Military Services Office to minimize personal liability resulting from over payments of V.A. benefits.

 Veterans Administration Information

-Admission requirements must be met before the student is certified with Veterans Administration.
+Admission requirements must be met before the student can be certified with Veterans Administration.
 Admission documents will become part of the permanent record of the applicant.